tgoelles/cookiecutter_science/{{ cookiecutter.repo_name }}/README.md

 Replace `WHEREVER_YOUR_DATA_IS` with the path to the data on the host machine, such as `/home/user/data`, which will be mapped to `data/01_raw` in the container.

+## Running Tasks in VS Code

+This project integrates several tasks using the Makefile.
+You can run these tasks directly from VS Code using the Tasks: Run Task command from the Command Palette (Ctrl+Shift+P).

+Available Tasks

+	•	Make Data: Generates the dataset by running the data creation scripts.
+	•	Make Plots: Creates all plots for the publication.
+	•	Make Report: Compiles the LaTeX report.
+	•	Clean: Deletes all compiled Python and LaTeX files.

+To run a task:

+	1. Open the Command Palette (Ctrl+Shift+P).
+	2. Select Tasks: Run Task.
+	3. Choose the desired task from the list.

+These tasks are configured in the .vscode/tasks.json file.

 ## More Info

 This template is inspired by [cookiecutter-data-science](http://drivendata.github.io/cookiecutter-data-science/) and kedro.